mummadi25bai10579-debug/student-budget-track/README.md

 If you experience synchronization or display issues while using the app, please ensure the following:
 1. **Single Tab Usage:** The application runs optimally in a single tab.
 Please close any duplicate tabs of the tracker.
-2. **Refresh Environment:** If data is not loading, close all other browser tabs to free up memory and refresh the application page.
+2. **Refresh Environment:** If data is not loading, close all other browser tabs to free up memory and refresh the application page.(if any fire base error )

 ## 📖 Overview